-Grayson was rescued by Blandford from the Humane Society of West Michigan in 2011.
+Grayson was adopted by Blandford from the Humane Society of West Michigan in 2011.
 He is a pet rabbit, not one that you would find in the wild.
 His job at Blandford is to help educate people that wild animals should not be taken from the wild when there are plenty of domestic breeds of animals that make great pets.
 If you ever think that a rabbit might be the right pet for you, please read up on their requirements and remember to check your local animal shelter.
 Never take rabbits from the wild!

 Typically, Grayson’s diet consists of hay, carrots, lettuce, celery and broccoli.
 Sometimes he will get dried banana chips and pellets as a treat!